 4. Review of Footpath Officer, Internal Auditor, tree warden etc

 Internal Auditor: It was proposed by KH to continue to use GVA, seconded by JH all were in favour.

 Tree Warden: Ingrid Heatley to continue in this role.
 Also it was resolved that the tree surgeon should be engaged to come and check the coppice twice a year.
 All cllrs were in agreement for this to continue.

 5. Review of insurance policies

-Renewal is in January.
-We remain with Zurich insurance.
+Renewal was in January.
+It was resolved to remain with Zurich insurance.

 6. Review of subscriptions